About the UK Lakes Portal

 Data about species in and around the lake can be fetched on the Biology tab.
 Once the table of species records is produced, it can be filtered to show only selected groups of plants or animals.
 The table can be searched for any string using the Quick Search text box above the table.
 A layer showing the geographic distribution of a selected species can be added to the map detail by clicking the button next to the species name.
 The start and end year for the biological data can be specified, the default range is since 2000 onwards.
 For details about the biological data, read "Where do the biological data come from" below.

 Lakes can be explored using the map search page.
-When the "Zoom to my location" button in the top right corner is clicked, you will be asked to allow the page to determine your location.
+When the "Zoom to my location" button in the top left corner is clicked, you will be asked to allow the page to determine your location.
 If you agree, the map will zoom and center at your location.
 The UK Lakes portal does not record your location, the whole operation is performed in your web browser.
 There are several basemaps (backdrop maps) to choose from using the Basemaps button.
-The GeoSearch box in the top right corner can be used to search for post codes in Great Britain and for places in the Ordnance Survey 1:50K Gazetteer.
+The GeoSearch box in the top left corner can be used to search for post codes in Great Britain and for places in the Ordnance Survey 1:50K Gazetteer.
 Size of the map can be changed by clicking on the (initially invisible) bar at the bottom of the map.
 The table underneath the map shows the first 1000 largest lakes in the current map extent.
 The "Search Table" text box allows you to perform a full text search on the records currently loaded in the table.
 Hovering over a water body ID in the table will highlight the corresponding lake in the map.
 Clicking the water body ID will open the details page.
 Clicking on a lake in the map will open a popup from which the details page can be opened too.

 I cannot find a lake I know, what can I do?